coffman686/EECS-510-Final-Project-Braille-Translation-Language/DataStructure/Data_Structure_Description.md

 # Data Structure Text Representation Description

-Our data structure can also be represented as a file containing **96 lines**, where each line serves a specific purpose:
+Our data structure can also be represented as a file (data_structure_text_representation.txt) containing **96 lines**, where each line serves a specific purpose:

 1. **Line 1**: A whitespace-separated list of the states.
 2. **Line 2**: A whitespace-separated list of input symbols.